 This, in turn, allows you to be more relaxed so that you can actually connect with other people more authentically.

 2. Life Becomes More Meaningful, and Precious, with Time

 The accumulation of experiences and knowledge adds depth and richness to your life.

 “The longer I live, the more beautiful life becomes.”– Frank Lloyd Wright

-Frank Lloyd Wright’s quote reflects the idea that life becomes more poignant as you age.
+Frank Lloyd Wright’s quote reflects that life becomes more poignant as you age.

 With each passing year, you gain a deeper understanding of yourself and the world around you:

 - Studies suggest that older individuals experience increased emotional stability and higher levels of life satisfaction.

 - They have a greater sense of self-acceptance and tend to prioritize experiences and relationships over material possessions.